tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 `ClientECH` with `ClientECH.type` is `inner`.
 If this is not the case, the backend server MUST abort the handshake with an "illegal_parameter" alert.

+The backend server does not confirm ECH acceptance twice.
+In particular, if it confirmed acceptance in HelloRetryRequest as described in this section, it does not confirm acceptance in the subsequent ServerHello.
+Instead, it computes the ServerHello in the usual way.

 # Compatibility Issues

 Unlike most TLS extensions, placing the SNI value in an ECH extension is not